-It is dusk upon the California desert, in which the X-99 sat on the tarmac at the famed Edwards Air Force Base, also known as the Armstrong Flight Center, where all tests of new planes are undertaken for civilian and military use.
-The year is 2090 A.D, far into the future, and on the tarmac a large, swept wing, B-52Y series bomber, designed for war to carry multiple independent nuclear warheads, is the host for the plane that will be attached underneath.
-A lone man stands here beside it, with a group of other men and women clad in coveralls, and white coats as a young Major oversees the plane being loaded onto the wing of the bomber: The flight of one man, Tom Haldston, age thirty one, rank Major of the United States Air force Test Pilot Corps, into the Twilight Zone.
+It is dusk in the California desert, in which the X-99 sat on the tarmac at the famed Edwards Air Force Base, also known as the Armstrong Flight Center, where all tests of new planes are undertaken for civilian and military use.
+The year is 2090 A.D, far into the future, and on the tarmac, a large, swept-wing, B-52Y series bomber, designed for war to carry multiple independent nuclear warheads, is the host for the plane that will be attached underneath.
+A lone man stands here beside it, with a group of other men and women clad in coveralls, and white coats as a young Major oversees the plane being loaded onto the wing of the bomber: The flight of one man, Tom Halston, age thirty-one, rank Major of the United States Air force Test Pilot Corps, into the Twilight Zone.

-Major Tom Haldson is a a typical pilot, meeting the profile, slender, but not tall, with a sandy blond hair, muscular, with a pencil mustache and the gold aviator glasses that hung on the pocket of the new Air Force uniform he wore.
-It is a dark blue, with a black trim, that is spartan cut with a high collar.
-A typical pilot that has served with honor in the United States Military with decorations of war, and seen every continent, including Antarctica with the research team there.
-However, with all that, he is a lonely man, with no family now to speak of, and nothing to look forward to when he came home from various duty stations, campaigns on earth or in the space forces that defended Earth, the Martian Colonies, or even to the outer outposts that guard the outer edge of the system.
-He is a bachelor, living alone with his, pet and a loner starting ever since he was young.
+Major Tom Haldon is a typical pilot, meeting the profile, slender, but not tall, with sandy blond hair, muscular, with a pencil mustache and the gold aviator glasses that hung on the pocket of the new Air Force uniform he wore.
+It is dark blue, with black trim, that is spartan cut with a high collar.
+A typical pilot that has served with honor in the United States Military with decorations of war, and has seen every continent, including Antarctica with the research team there.
+However, with all that, he is a lonely man, with no family now to speak of, and nothing to look forward to when he came home from various duty stations, campaigns on earth, or in the space forces that defended Earth, the Martian Colonies, or even to the outer outposts that guard the outer edge of the system.
+He is a bachelor, living alone with his, pet, and a loner starting ever since he was young.

 He had excelled in school, labeled a geek and a loser, even though he volunteered for ROTC.
-After high school, he joined he service, joining into OCS and gaining in the ranks quickly until he made it to the astronaut's program.
-He thought he had what he needed, in life, but that attitude was soon to be adjusted with his journey beyond the mach 5 into the time continuum itself.
+After high school, he joined the service, joining into OCS and gaining in the ranks quickly until he made it to the astronaut program.
+He thought he had what he needed, in life, but that attitude was soon to be adjusted with his journey beyond Mach 5 into the time continuum itself.

-Still they had to load the damn thing onto the wing and something about this was not making sense to the Major.
-It didn't seem to want to mount with the restricting bolt that would hold it on the bomb mount, that had been modified to hold the other test planes, and even though the plane itself had been been built around that very mount.
+Still, they had to load the damn thing onto the wing and something about this was not making sense to the Major.
+It didn't seem to want to mount with the restricting bolt that would hold it on the bomb mount, which had been modified to hold the other test planes, and even though the plane itself had been built around that very mount.

 Tom grimaced as he shook his head, and glanced uneasily at the last rays of the sunlight that peeked over the western mountains, then placidly back at the X-99 that sat on the large yellow loading dock that was designed by NASA to load up a plane onto a bomb bracket on the underside of the wing of the B-52.
 The same bracket that had been used multiple times on multiple missions since the X-5 to X-15 flights, a century and a quarter ago.